catseye/Eqthy/README.md

 *   Johnson's 1892 axiom system given in Meredith and Prior's 1967 paper [Equational Logic](https://projecteuclid.org/download/pdf_1/euclid.ndjfl/1093893457)
 *   The theorem of ring theory given in [Equational Logic, Spring 2017](https://people.math.sc.edu/mcnulty/alglatvar/equationallogic.pdf) by McNulty (but it's a bit of a monster all right)

+### Aspirational Features

+#### Preprocessor

+It would make some sense to split off the code that parses an Eqthy document into its own program, which the main program calls when reading in an Eqthy document, much in the same vein as the C preprocessor does.
+This would necessitate defining a simple intermediate format (S-expressions or JSON) by which the preprocessor communicates the parsed document to the main prover.

+This would allow the syntax to become more sophisticated (for example, supporting infix syntax for operators) while the core proof checker is unchanged.
+And would allow re-implementing the core proof checker in another language without necessitating rewriting the entire parser too.

+#### AC-unification

+Or rather, AC-matching.
+An awful lot of a typical Eqthy proof involves merely rearranging things around operators that are associative and/or commutative.
+If Eqthy can be taught that

+    add(add(1, 2), X)

+matches

+    add(2, add(X, 1))

+in fact, because `add` is an associative and commutative operator, many proof steps can be omitted.
+The trick would be to have a simple implementation of matching that supports this without adding too many lines of code to the proof checker.

+#### Embedding in a Functional Programming Language

+This may by its nature be a seperate project, as it would involve creating a functional programming language of which Eqthy is a subset.

+The idea is that we would introduce a special form of axiom with some additional connotations.
+For example,

+    def add(X, 0) => X

+would be in all respects the same as

+    axiom add(X, 0) = X

+but with the additional connotation that when a term such as `add(5, 0)` is "evaluated" it should "reduce" to `5`.
+There is no connotation from this that "evaluating" 5 should "reduce" to anything however, but it would still be possible to appeal to the equality of `add(5, 0)` and `5` in a proof written in this language.

+The practical upshot being that you could write small functional programs, and also proofs of some of their properties, in this one language, which is only a modest superset of Eqthy.

 [Metamath]: https://us.metamath.org/
 [equational logic]: doc/Equational-Logic.md